 I’d love to hear if you’ve ever felt like that and whether, you were in fact, able to get to know that stranger and if they did live up to that instant fascination?

 Another thing of fascination is citrus, truly, the star family of winter doesn’t involve and k’s and is so adaptable that it’s worth trying to create new and interesting ways to eat a tart juicy citrus.
 Today’s main event features sunshiney lemons and this dessert has a touch of the zesty fruit folded through the light layers of mousse.

 Note: I’ve made this with cream folded through and without cream (if you are going dairy free) and the cream adds a weight to the lemon mixture that the egg whites alone cannot hold.
-Although this dessert is best served the day it’s made so you can opt to leave the cream out if you so choose.
+Although this dessert is best served the day it’s made, you can opt to leave the cream out if you so choose.

 2 eggs, separated